takalkartejas/learning_ROS2/README.md

 27. implemented the control system in turtle_controller
 28. ros2 service list
 29. ros2 service type - to see info
+30. created a service client for in the turtle_controller

 ### Usefull commands
 1. ros2 run <package_name> <node_name> :- run nodes